-“A couple of years ago [and the rest – this is a re-sharing of an article that is now a few years old!], as a result of my having written a tongue-in-cheek article about a handful of pixies and a fairy in the December 2004 edition of TPM, a review copy of “Betty Bib’s Fairy Field Guide” (2005) came through my door.
+“A couple of years ago [and the rest – this is a re-sharing of an article that is now a few years old!], as a result of my having written a tongue-in-cheek article about a handful of pixies and a fairy, a review copy of “Betty Bib’s Fairy Field Guide” (2005) came through my door.
 It had nothing to do with midwifery, unless you count the page depicting baby fairies (who apparently grow from fairy dust in the dandelion heads) but it was a refreshing reminder of how important it is, in this modern, rational, scientific world, to hold a space for such magical things as fairies, perhaps especially at this time of year.

 As you might imagine from a book called a field guide, the book is a guide to understanding and identifying fairies.
 It also included a fairy directory listing varieties ranging from domestic fairies like the bathroom fairy (hygenica triumphalis), who is believed in by 95 per cent of men but few women) and the sock fairy (hosiera pungentia) to the stationery fairy (pencilla etmiscillania), who is becoming endangered as a result of our increased reliance on e-mail.